MicrosoftDocs/customer-voice/fp-docs/view-summary-information.md

 - **Responses**: Total number of survey responses received.

-- **NPS**: Net Promoter Score of the survey.
-The scoring for NPS type question is based on a 0 to 10 scale.
+- **NPS**: The NPS of the survey.
+The scoring for the NPS-type question is based on a 0 to 10 scale.
 The respondents are grouped based on the scores as follows:
     - **Detractors** are those who respond with a score of 0 to 6.
     - **Passives** are those who respond with a score of 7 to 8.
     - **Promoters** are those who respond with a score of 9 to 10.